DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * carry out research with potential users for the service, including people with a range of accessbility needs
 * make sure people are not excluded from using the system because they lack digital skills or internet access (offline working) - appropriate training and support should be provided if necessary
-* provide evidence of gathering and evaluating user feedback on the aqccessibility and inclusivity of systems, and release updates to continually improve the accessibility of the service
+* provide evidence of gathering and evaluating user feedback on the aqccessibility and inclusivity of systems
+* release updates to continually improve the accessibility of the service

-##Available guidance
+## Available guidance

 * [Testing with assistive technologies](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies)
 * [Ergonomics of human-system interaction — Part 210: Human-centred design for interactive systems ISO 9241-210:2019](https://www.iso.org/standard/77520.html)